nurkhankk/Nurkhankk/README.md

 ## User stories
 **Website Users**
-+As a user of the site, I want to be able to view the collected number of students for the desired subject in order to study in a group and find like-minded people.
++ As a user of the site, I want to be able to view the collected number of students for the desired subject in order to study in a group and find like-minded people.
-+As a user of the site, I want to be able to view data about the teacher, about his level in the selected subject, in order to choose the right teacher for myself.
++ As a user of the site, I want to be able to view data about the teacher, about his level in the selected subject, in order to choose the right teacher for myself.
-+As a teacher on the site, I want to be able to add time that is convenient for me, so that I can teach quality, without distractions and without rushing anywhere.
++ As a teacher on the site, I want to be able to add time that is convenient for me, so that I can teach quality, without distractions and without rushing anywhere.
 **Website Admin**
-+As a site administrator, I want to be able to check the level of undergraduates who will be teaching to make sure the classes are of good quality.
++ As a site administrator, I want to be able to check the level of undergraduates who will be teaching to make sure the classes are of good quality.

 ## Sitemap, Page descriptions